Criminal Justice System Navigation

 - The crime was reported to law enforcement or a protection from abuse order (PFA) was filed

 - The victim has cooperated with law enforcement and courts

 - The claim was filed within two years after the crime (there are exceptions for children)

 - The victim was not engaged in an illegal activity

 NOVA’s Victim Advocates can provide compensation forms, assist in filing a claim and completing required paperwork, answer questions about the program and inform you of any additional services to which you may be entitled.

 Victim Offender Notification

 Pennsylvania Statewide Automated Victim Information and Notification (SAVIN) is a free service that notifies victims of a particular offender’s movement through the correctional system.
-It provides alerts when an offender is moved, released or escapes.
-Once a victim signs up, the system will send alerts through a call or text to the phone number provided or via email.
+It provides alerts when an offender is moved, out for court, released, or escapes.
+Once a victim signs up, the system will send alerts through a call, text, and/or email.